Hesham-Hesham/Traffic-Light-Controller-Embedded-Tiva-C-LaunchPad/README.md

    - Current-limiting resistors for the LEDs to prevent them from

 5. **Power Supply:**
-   - A stable power supply (a 9V battery) for the LEDs.
+   - A stable DC power supply for the LEDs.

 6. **BC549 Transistors:**
     - Used as gates for the LED current.
 (Check the electric circuit section)